sreedharsreeram/hackathon/README.md

 ## How do I use this?
-The final product is ready to use at lynk.tech
+The final product is available right now and can be used right away @ .tech

 ## Architecture